bsoeker/risc-v/README.md

 ## Target Hardware

 - Digilent **Basys3 FPGA Board** or an FPGA Board of your choice
 - 100 MHz clock (you may need a clock divider)
 - 4K RAM, 4K ROM (configurable via linker script)

----
+- Built and deployed with the **Xilinx Vivado Design Suite**